-3. Against Panpsychism and Human Exceptionalism.
+3. Setting Aside Panpsychism and Human Exceptionalism.

-Furthermore, even if we were to accept human exceptionalism, we cannot fully escape the quadrilemma.
+Furthermore, even if we were to accept human exceptionalism, we might not fully escape the quadrilemma.
 The quadrilemma can be reframed in terms of human development and/or evolution.
 In the developmental version, either human beings are conscious from the moment of conception, or they are not conscious until well after birth, or there’s a sudden moment when consciousness winks in, or there’s a period of borderline consciousness in fetal development or early infancy.
 In the evolutionary version, either consciousness didn’t arrive until the beginnings of human history, or it traces so deep into our primate lineage as to raise the question of why current non-human primates aren’t (on this view) conscious, or it suddenly winked in with, say, a single mutation in a single individual member of Homo erectus, or somewhere in our hominin lineage are entities with borderline consciousness.
 So even the human exceptionalist might need to choose between saltation and indeterminacy.

 4. Contra Saltation, Part One: Consciousness Is a Categorical Property with (Probably) a Graded Basis.

 Baldness is a categorical property with a graded basis.
 A person is either determinately bald, determinately non-bald, or in the gray area between.
 In that sense, baldness is categorical.
 However, the basis or grounds of baldness is graded: number of hairs and maybe how long, thick, and robust those hairs are.
-If you have enough hair, you’re not bald, but there’s no one best place to draw the categorical line.
+If you have enough hair, you’re not bald, but there’s no single best place to draw the categorical line.
 Similarly, greenness and extraversion are categorical properties with graded bases that defy sharp-edged division.
 In contrast, being in the ground orbital is a categorical property without a graded basis.
 That’s the “quantum” insight in quantum theory.
 Bracketing cases of superposition, the electron is either in this orbital, or that one, or that other one, discretely.
 There’s discontinuity as it jumps, rather than gradations of close enough.
 Similarly, although the real numbers are continuous, a three followed by any finite number of nines is discretely different from exactly four.
 Being approximately four has a graded basis, but being exactly four is sharp-edged.

 Most naturalistic theories of consciousness give consciousness a graded basis.
 Consider broadcast theories, like Dennett’s “fame in the brain” theory (2005; similarly Tye 2000; Prinz 2012).
 On such views, a cognitive state is conscious if it is sufficiently “famous” in the brain – that is, if its outputs are sufficiently well-known or available to other cognitive processes, such as working memory, speech production, or long-term planning.
 Fame, of course, admits of degrees.
 How much fame is necessary for consciousness?
 And in what respects, to what systems, for what duration?
 There’s no theoretical support for positing a sharp, categorical line such that consciousness is determinately absent until there is exactly this much fame in exactly these systems (see Dennett 1998, p.
 349; Tye 2000 p.
 180-181).

 Global Workspace Theories (Baars 1988; Dehaene 2014; Mashour, Roelfsema, Changeux, and Dehaene 2020) similarly treat consciousness as a matter of information sharing and availability across the brain.
 This also appears to be a matter of degree.
-Even if typically once a process crosses a certain threshold it tends to quickly become very widely available in a manner suggestive of a phase transition, measured responses and brain activity are sometimes intermediate between standard “conscious” and “nonconscious” patterns.
+Maybe typically once a process crosses a certain threshold it tends to quickly become very widely available in a manner suggestive of a phase transition.
+Nevertheless, measured responses and brain activity are sometimes intermediate between standard “conscious” and “nonconscious” patterns.
 Looking at non-human cases, the graded nature of Global Workspace theories is even clearer (Carruthers 2019).
 Even entities as neurally decentralized as jellyfish and snails employ neural signals to coordinate whole-body motions.
 Is that “workspace” enough for consciousness?
 Artificial systems, also, could presumably be designed with various degrees of centralization and information sharing among their subsystems.
 Again, there’s no reason to expect a bright line.

-Or consider a very different class of theories, which treat animals as conscious if they have the right kinds of general cognitive capacities, such as “universal associative learning”, trace conditioning, or ability to match opportunities with needs using a central motion-stabilized body-world interface organized around a sensorimotor ego-center (Merker 2007; Ginsburg and Jablonka 2019; Birch forthcoming).
+Or consider a very different class of theories, which treat animals as conscious if they have the right kinds of general cognitive capacities, such as “universal associative learning”, trace conditioning, or the ability to match opportunities with needs using a central motion-stabilized body-world interface organized around a sensorimotor ego-center (Merker 2007; Ginsburg and Jablonka 2019; Birch forthcoming).
 These too are capacities that come in degrees.
 How flexible, exactly, must the learning systems be?
 How long must a memory trace be capable of enduring in a conditioning task, in what modalities, under what conditions?
 How stable must the body-world interface be and how effective in helping match opportunities with needs?
 Once again, the categorical property of conscious versus nonconscious rests atop what appears to be a smooth gradation of degrees, varying both within and between species, as well as in evolutionary history and individual development.

 Water cools and cools, not changing much, then suddenly it solidifies into ice.
 The fatigued wooden beam takes more and more weight, bending just a bit more with each kilogram, then suddenly it snaps and drops its load.
-On the Phase Transition View, consciousness is like that.
+On the Perfectly Sharp Phase Transition View, consciousness is like that.
 The basis of consciousness might admit of degrees, but still there’s a sharp and sudden transition between nonconscious and conscious states.
 When water is at 0.1° C, it’s just ordinary liquid water.
 At 0.0°, something very different happens.
 When the Global Workspace (say) is size X-1, sure, there’s a functional workspace where information is shared among subsystems, there’s unified behavior of a sort, but no consciousness.
 When it hits X – when there’s that one last crucial neural connection, perhaps – bam!
 Suddenly everything is different.
 The bright line has been crossed.
 There’s a phase transition.
 The water freezes, the beam snaps, consciousness illuminates the mind.

 I’ll present a caveat, a dilemma, and a clarification.